reinholdsson/rcharts-highcharts-api-docs/index.md

   - loading ([docs](http://docs.highcharts.com/#loading))
   - navigation ([docs](http://docs.highcharts.com/#navigation))
   - pane ([docs](http://docs.highcharts.com/#pane))

+And custom methods (only available for R users):
+  - data

 For more information on how to use these, see the Highcharts API documentation page.